smomara/Grokking-Algorithms-Study-Material/Chapter03/README.md

 Suppose you accidentally write a recursive function that runs forever.
 As you saw, your computer allocates memory on the stack for each function call.
 What happens to the stack when your recursive function runs forever?
 *Answer*: The stack grows forever.
 Each program has a limited amount of space on the call stack.
 When your program runs out of space (which it eventually will), it will exit with a stack-overflow error.

-3. **Exercise 2.3**:
-Let’s run a thought experiment.
-Suppose Facebook keeps a list of usernames.
-When someone tries to log in to Facebook, a search is done for their username.
-If their name is in the list of usernames, they can log in.
-People log in to Facebook pretty often, so there are a lot of searches through this list of usernames.
-Suppose Facebook uses binary search to search the list.
-Binary search needs random access - you need to be able to get to the middle of the list of usernames instantly.
-Knowing this, would you implement the list as an array or a linked list?
-*Answer*: A sorted array.
-Arrays give you random acess - you can get an element from the middle of the array instantly.
-You can't do that with linked lists.
-To get to the middle element in a linked list, you'd have to start at the first element and follow all the linkes down to the middle element.

 ## Recap

 - Recursion is when a function calls itself.